impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 fi
 ```

 Lastly, if that 2nd condition also fails, we fall back to looking in RBENV's `BASH_SOURCE` directory, which always contains the filepath for the file that's currently being run.
 On my machine, the returned value in this case would be `/usr/local/Cellar/rbenv/1.2.0/bin/rbenv`.
-[Here](https://web.archive.org/web/20230526150002/https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html){:target="_blank" rel="noopener"} are the docs for the `BASH_SOURCE` variable, as well as many other env vars.
+[Here](https://web.archive.org/web/20230526150002/https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html){:target="_blank" rel="noopener" } are the docs for the `BASH_SOURCE` variable, as well as many other env vars.

 ### Why `$RBENV_ORIG_PATH` and not `$PATH`?

 I was confused about why this `$RBENV_ORIG_PATH` variable was needed, when it seemed like `$PATH` would be the less-surprising choice.
-I pulled up [the PR](https://github.com/rbenv/rbenv/pull/1350){:target="_blank" rel="noopener"} which introduced this line of code to find the answer.
+I pulled up [the PR](https://github.com/rbenv/rbenv/pull/1350){:target="_blank" rel="noopener" } which introduced this line of code to find the answer.

 The `rbenv_path` function was added to fix a bug which only presented itself when it was installed with a popular, widely-used package manager called Homebrew (as opposed to, for example, installing RBENV directly from the source code).
 The bug worked as follows: